perrette/iisd-cdstoolbox/README.md

 **Planned features**:

 - more metadata to csv files (like units)
-- `--variable temperature` (or precip etc) parameter that will be defined across datasets, and comes with some post-processing (e.g. temperature in degrees Celsius)
+- `--variable temperature` (or precip etc) parameter that will be defined and harmonized across datasets, and comes with some post-processing (e.g. temperature in degrees Celsius)
 - `--asset energy` parameter to download a predefined set of variables, and save these to one CSV file
 - bias-correction by combining CMIP5 and ERA5
 - technical: harmonize downloaded netCDF files (e.g. dimensions are now named `lon` in CMIP5 and `longitude` in ERA5.
 Having one name will make simpler code)